As I settled into my commute that day, I knew it was going to be a challenging day.

 Our Warehouse Manager was in a panic.
-His wife worked downtown in what was then called the Sears Tower (now Willis Tower – though I know almost no one who calls it that).
-Rumors were circulating that Chicago would be next and surely Sears Tower would be a target.
+His wife worked downtown in what was then called the Sears Tower.
+Rumors were circulating that Chicago would be next and Sears Tower would be a target.
 All phone service was jumbled and after several hours, she called to let him know they had been evacuated as a precaution and she was on her way home.
 Almost everyone was trying to contact someone they knew who lived or was visiting in New York and it was beyond challenging.
 The internet was not as robust then and information was difficult to come by.
 I kept refreshing the static CNN web page for any new information.
 There was none.

 Flights were grounded.
-We lived under O’Hare’s flight path and everything was eerily quiet.
+We lived under O’Hare’s flight path, and that night everything was eerily quiet.
 It was like the world had just stopped.
 But it didn’t.
 While we all watched with sadness and grief as rescue turned to a recovery that seemingly lasted forever with a grieving process that continues to this day.

-For us, we started the task of disassembling the company.
+For us, the very next day we started the task of disassembling the company.
 Selling off the assets and dismissing the employees.
 By Christmas, there was just one person left to answer the phones.